Degrees and Certifications:

 AR GOALS: 85% AVERAGE EACH NINE WEEKS (Students can read books AT ANY LEVEL APPROPRIATE OR INTERESTING TO THEM.)

-MILLION WORD CELEBRATION WILL BE HELD IN MY ROOM AT THE END OF MAY.
+MILLION WORD CELEBRATION WILL BE HELD AT SCHOOL IN MAY, 2020.

 Those who meet these word count goals will receive prizes and rewards from the classroom and the library.

 For my students (both classes), those who reach a MILLION WORDS will receive a box of "theater" candy and will have their photo placed on the window in the "MILLION WORDS CLUB".
-These students will have a lunch/party with me in the classroom.
+These students will have a party in May.